fooooter/drain/README.md

 ### Redirections

-Redirections are done once you append the `Location` header to `response_headers` in a dynamic page.
+Redirections are done once you append the `Location` header to `RESPONSE_HEADERS` in a dynamic page.
 It's up to you, whether a page should return content in redirection response or not, but it's preferred to return `None` after specifying `Location`.
 The status code is set by default to 302, but this will be changeable very soon.